RichardBack/PetHotelManagement/README.md

 # Professional ePortfolio of Richard

 ## Introduction
-Hi, I'm Richard! 👨‍💻 **Computer Scientist and Programmer**
+Richard Backscheider, a 👨‍💻 **Computer Scientist and Programmer**

-Welcome to my ePortfolio!
-This document provides an overview of the key projects I have developed throughout my Computer Science program at SNHU.
-The projects included here showcase the skills I've acquired in areas such as **software engineering and design**, **algorithms and data structures**, and **databases**.
+Welcome to this ePortfolio!
+This document provides an overview of the key projects developed throughout the Computer Science program at SNHU.
+The projects included here showcase the skills acquired in **software engineering and design**, **algorithms and data structures**, and **databases**.

-The portfolio showcases my journey through computer science, emphasizing technical expertise, problem-solving, and adaptability.
-It reflects my proficiency in multiple programming languages, application of software engineering principles, and ability to create innovative real-world solutions.
-Together, these projects collectively illustrate my growth as a developer and my readiness to excel in the computer science field.
+The portfolio showcases a journey through computer science, emphasizing technical expertise, problem-solving, and adaptability.
+It reflects proficiency in multiple programming languages, application of software engineering principles, and ability to create innovative real-world solutions.
+Together, these projects illustrate growth as a developer and a readiness to excel in computer science.

-In this portfolio, you will find:
+This portfolio includes:
 - Descriptions of each artifact.
 - Justifications for its inclusion.
 - Reflections on the enhancement process and lessons learned.